don-tay/learndev/README.md

 1. Under directory `/config`, create file `config.env`.

-2. Open `sample-config.env` and copy the entire code over to `config.env`.
+2. Open `config.env.env` and copy the entire code over to `config.env`.

 3. Under `config.env`, fill in the missing fields and modify existing fields, where necessary.